Getting it right for every child

 Community Planning is when services come together with the communities they serve to design and deliver better services.
 A Community Planning Partnership (or CPP) is the name given to all those services that come together to take part in community planning.

-RCS can help Scotland’s CPPs to improve outcomes for children and their families and break cycles of inequality and poverty.
+RCS aims to help Scotland’s CPPs to improve outcomes for children and their families by supporting them to make better joint strategic decisions about their service delivery.
 To achieve this, leaders and their teams must work together across organisational boundaries to shape services around the needs and demands of individuals and communities.

 The For Families button will guide parents, young people and children through everything they need to know about Realigning Children’s Services and the wellbeing surveys.